growilabs/growi-docs/docs/en/guide/features/search.md

 ![search3](./images/search3.png)

 - List of page names
-  - A list of page names that were found in the search are displayed on the left side of the screen.
+  - A list of page names that were found in the search is displayed on the left side of the screen.
   - The profile image of the last person who updated the page is displayed on the left side of the page name.
   - Click the page name to see a preview of that page on the right side of the screen.
   - On the right side of the page name, meta information such as the number of likes, comments, and privacy settings is displayed as an icon.